 Selections from the Anthony Pritzker and Pritzker Family Trusts Collection of Contemporary Art

 Encounters from everyday experience are vibrantly transformed and playfully examined in the artwork collected by Anthony and Jeanne Pritzker.
-The Museum of Art displayed selections from the Pritzkers’ notable collection of contemporary art.
-Works by such artists as Jenny Holzer, David Zink Yi, Marc Swanson, Sylvie Fleury investigate how traditional forms can be reinvented to explore the duality of everyday experience.
+The Museum of Art has on display selections from the Pritzkers’ notable collection of contemporary art.
+These works investigate how traditional forms can be reinvented to explore the duality of everyday experience.